forte-music/schema/README.md

 [GraphQL][graphql] and HTTP.
 Includes [fixtures] and [tools for testing resolvers][tests].

+## Remote Resources

+Some resources cannot be sent in the GraphQL response like audio and image data.
+This data is hosted by the server and an URL pointing the resource is provided by a GraphQL field, for example `Album.artworkUrl` and `Song.streamUrl`.
+These URLs are relative to the configured server url.

 ## Authentication

 Currently there is no user access control or authentication.
 It is assumed that